-- Keep the inoculant package sealed until you are ready to use. - Store the inoculant in a cool, dark and dry place away from heat, direct sunlight and moisture. - Do not store the inoculant in a freezer as this will kill the rhizobium bacteria. - Always follow the recommended storage instructions that came with the inoculant.
+- Keep the inoculant package sealed until you are ready to use. - Store the inoculant in a cool, dark, and dry place away from heat, direct sunlight, and moisture. - Do not store the inoculant in a freezer as this will kill the rhizobium bacteria.
+However, you can store the inoculant in a fridge. - Always follow the recommended storage instructions included in the inoculant package.